anoma/nspec/docs/architecture-1/abstractions/resource.md

 Define the _address_ of a resource $R_{address}$ as $R_{commitment}$.

+!!! todo

-> TODO: Same as the commitment for now.
+     Same as the commitment for now.

 Define the _nullifier_ of a resource $R_{nullifier}$ as $n$ such that $hash(n) = R_{nc}$.